okp4/team-wiki/README.md

 The whole team is here to help you!

+## 🤝 Contribute

+We welcome contributions from anyone who is interested in improving this wiki.
+Before making a contribution, please review the contributing guidelines to ensure that your contribution aligns with the project's goals and standards.

 ## ⚖️ License

 The documentation of the wiki (markdown, assets) is [Creative Commons Attribution-ShareAlike 4.0 International][cc-by-sa] licensed.